 Grand Jury: A panel of 20-24 citizens of the county.
 One of their functions is to hear evidence on criminal felony cases and determine whether there is probable cause to issue an indictment, which is the document that states what the formal charges are against a defendant.
 The grand jury only hears evidence on felony cases, but not all felony cases.
 If the defendant is detained in jail, has not had a probable cause/preliminary hearing, and is charged with a felony, he or she is always entitled to grand jury indictment.
 However, if he or she is out on bond and if the defendant is charged with certain felonies as listed in O.C.G.A.17-7-70.1, he or she is not entitled to grand jury indictment; the case will be drawn as a felony accusation.

 Plea Hearings: This is when the defendant enters a guilty plea (or some alternative, such as Nolo).
 Different jurisdictions and judges handle guilty pleas in different ways; however the standard guilty plea consists of the defendant being told what the charges are that he or she is entering a plea to and the maximum sentence he or she can receive for those charges, and the sentencing recommendation being made; they are told of their constitutional rights; the judge is given a brief statement of facts that support the charges the defendant is entering a plea to.
 The judge can have some questions or can require the defendant to explain what took place.
 If the judge accepts the sentencing recommendation, typically the case is finished.
-In some circumstances, the defendant enters a non-negotiated plea when they want to plead guilty but they do not agree with the prosecutor's recommendation and think the judge can give them something better- this can be extremely risky for the defendant.
+In some circumstances, the defendant enters a non-negotiated plea when he or she wants to plead guilty but does not agree with the prosecutor's recommendation and think the judge can give them something better.
+This can be extremely risky for the defendant.

 Motion Hearings/Pretrial Motions: This is when we go to court and argue over the motions that are pending; for example, a motion to suppress or a motion to sever.
 Some of these hearings are held on a motion calendar day, and some are heard immediately preceding the start of the trial.